 9. In the latter passages Kant says that the idea of a rightful constitution, a republican constitution, is an ‘‘idea,’’ in the technical sense which he himself associates with Plato’s forms in the Critique of Pure Reason (C1 A312–320/B368–377; A567–569/B595–597).

-Discussion and debate on other philosophical issues not directly related to veganism.
+General philosophy message board for Discussion and debate on other philosophical issues not directly related to veganism.
 Metaphysics, religion, theist vs. atheist debates, politics, general science discussion, etc.

 1 post • Page 1 of 1